-Department Mission To provide and maintain a safe, secure, and efficient City owned and operated nation business Airport for General Aviation (GA) public use.
-Department Descript airfield supply ground FAA ar with ot The Airport Operations Dept. manages all of areas of Airport operation airfield self-inspections, FBO management, fuel farm (ensuring adequations supply of on spec fuel), Airport hangar and space leases, winter operation grounds keeping, planning airport development projects, interfacing with FAA and Nation Weather Service, maintenance of the facility in conjunction with other departments within the City, and safety plan oversight of cairport construction projects.
-2023 Accomplishm • Ne \$3 Completed Taxi-lane and Apron Reconstruction Negotiated a lease to Dream Aviation for a revenue increase of \$36,000 Received FAA Grant Funding in the amount of \$90,691 2024 Objectives: lle Regional 'Bac BDA to develop th • Budget Highlights: invento nditures are for a eneral expenses as FUND 517 AIRPORT DEPT 147 AIRPORT 2021-22 ACTUAL 20 022-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$455,340 \$604,889 \$602,006 \$640,466 \$640,466
+Department Mission: To provide and maintain a safe, secure, and efficient City owned and operated nation business Airport for General Aviation (GA) public use.
+Department Description: The Airport Operations Dept. manages all of areas of Airport operationairfield self-inspections, FBO management, fuel farm (ensuring adequate supply of on spec fuel), Airport hangar and space leases, winter operation grounds keeping, planning airport development projects, interfacing with a facility in Conjunct with other departments within the City, and safety plan oversight of airport construction projects.
+2023 Accomplishments: Completed Taxi-lane and Apron Reconstruction Negotiated a lease to Dream Aviation for a revenue increase of \$36,000 Received FAA Grant Funding in the amount of \$90,691 2024 Objectives: Host the 1st Bartlesville Regional 'Back to Bartlesville' Fly-In Collaborate with the BDA to develop the airport industrial park Budget Highlights: rport operations personnel, fuel sociated with maintenance of the - UND 517 AIRPORT DEPT 147 AIRPORT 2021-22 ACTUAL 2022-23 BUDGET 2022-23 ESTIMAT E 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$455,340 \$60 4,889 \$602,006 \$640,466 \$640,466